Azure/aks-devx-tools/README.md

 # Azure Kubernetes Service (AKS) DevX Extension for Visual Studio Code (Preview)

+### Notice: AKS DevX Extension for Visual Studio Code is Being Discontinued.
+Please see the open [GitHub issue](https://github.com/Azure/aks-devx-tools/issues/108) for more context.

 The AKS DevX extension for Visual Studio Code (Preview) is an extension focused on enhancing your day-to-day life as a developer on Azure Kubernetes Service.
 This extension is focused on non-cluster developer experiences.
 If you are more interested in cluster operations, download the [aks-extension](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-aks-tools).

 The current list of experiences in this extension are: